Rethinking Meta-Learning from a Learning Lens: Method

 \section{Method}

-Based on this insight, in this section, we introduce Task Relation Learner (TRLearner), which uses task relation to calibrate the optimization process of meta-learning.
-Specifically, we first extract task relations from the sampled task-specific meta-data, obtaining the task relation matrix (\textbf{First Subsection}).
+Based on this insight, we propose Task Relation Learner (TRLearner), which uses task relation to calibrate meta-learning.
+Specifically, we first extract the task relation matrix from the sampled task-specific meta-data (\textbf{Subsection \ref{sec:4.1}}).
 The elements in this matrix reflect the similarity between tasks.
-Then, we use the task relation matrix to constrain the meta-learning process (\textbf{Second Subsection}), i.e., introducing relation-aware consistency regularization to the second-level optimization.
-The framework is shown in Figure \ref{fig:framework}, and the pseudo-code is shown in Appendix \ref{sec:app_A}.
+Then, we introduce a relation-aware consistency regularization with the obtained matrix to calibrate meta-learning optimization (\textbf{Subsection \ref{sec:4.2}}).
+Based on \textbf{Theorem \ref{theorem:motivation}}, the regularization term constrains the outputs of meta-learning model $\mathcal{F}_\theta$ on similar tasks achieve similar performance, enforcing the model focus on important features.
+Finally, in \textbf{Subsection \ref{sec:4.3}}, we introduce the overall objective of meta-learning with TRLearner.
+The framework and pseudo-code are shown in \textbf{Figure \ref{fig:framework}} and \textbf{Algorithm \ref{alg:1}}.